laravel-streams/streams-core/docs/en/forms.md

 ##### Using registered actions

 There are a number of actions registered in the `Anomaly\Streams\Platform\Ui\Form\Component\Action\ActionRegistry` class.
-To use any of these actions simply inculde their string slug.
+To use any of these actions simply include their string slug.

     protected $actions = [
         'save',